On converse theorems for Hilbert modular forms assuming unramified twists: Abstract

 \section{Abstract}

-We prove two results on converse theorems for Hilbert modular forms of higher level over totally real fields of degree $r>1$.
-The first result recovers a Hilbert modular form (of some level) from an $L$-series satisfying functional equations twisted by all the Hecke characters that are unramified at all finite places.
-The second result assumes both the above functional equations and an Euler product, and recovers a Hilbert modular form of the expected level predicted by the shape of the functional equations.
+We prove two results on converse theorems for Hilbert modular forms over totally real fields of degree $r>1$.
+The first result recovers a Hilbert modular form (of some level) from an $L$-series satisfying functional equations twisted by all the unramified Hecke characters.
+The second result assumes both the `unramified' functional equations and an Euler product, and recovers a Hilbert modular form of the expected level predicted by the shape of the functional equations.
+Our result generalizes the current converse theorems for $\GL_2$ in the case of Hilbert modular forms in that we completely remove the assumptions on ramified twists.